Not as I planned: my fertility journey

 When I was growing up and through my 20s I never expected my fertility journey to be complicated.
 My three siblings and I were all born on the exact day that our mom planned us to be born.
-My mom liked the idea of our births feeling like birthday presents to her and my dad, so our conceptions were planned just right and each of us was born within the week of our parents’ birthdays.
+My mom liked the idea of our births feeling like birthday presents to her and my dad.
+So our conceptions were planned just right and each of us was born within the week of our parents’ birthdays.
 I grew up mortified of getting pregnant, convinced that any little slip in planning would immediately lead to conception.

 Just as carefully as I planned my birth control throughout my teens and twenties, I also meticulously planned my career.
-I worked hard and achieved goals I was proud of: an Ivy League MBA, job offers from employers that were the best in their industries, and constant promotions.
+I worked hard and achieved goals I was proud of.
+I had an Ivy League MBA, job offers from employers that were the best in their industries, and constant promotions.
 I always assumed that when the time was right I’d plan pregnancy into my career, as if it were just another work stream that could be piled onto my busy schedule.
 I never thought about doing the same for my fertility!

 Over the three years we struggled with infertility, I tried just about everything that’s ever been associated – scientifically or not – with boosting fertility: acupuncture, traditional chinese medicine, yoga, and new diets.
 I did ridiculous things, not the most extreme of which were banning the use of non-stick pans at home and asking my husband to stop having his occasional beer.
 Our failure to conceive consumed me.